jdsteinbach/wp-grunt/README.md

 ## Path Forward

 There are probably some dependencies in package.json that are never referenced, as well as some Grunt tasks that are poorly written.
-If you can optimize things like that, please file and issue or create a pull
+If you can optimize things like that, please file an issue or create a pull request.